annaesvensson/yellow-help/1-en/troubleshooting.md

 ?
 ?
 Copy again all of the supplied files into the installation folder.
 Check if your FTP application shows an error message during upload.
 It sometimes happens that the data transfer was interrupted during upload.
 After all files have been copied into the installation folder, the problem should be resolved.

-## Problems after installation of a website

-The following error messages can happen:

-?
-Login failed
-?
-?
-The email or password is incorrect.
-This error message usually means that the password is incorrect.
-If you forgot your password, you can reset it.
-You can also create a new user account in a web browser and at the command line.
-Contact the webmaster if you keep having problems with your user account.

 ?
 Can't write file
 ?
 ?
 The file can not be written to the file system.
 Execute the command `chmod -R a+rw *` in the installation folder.
 You can also use your FTP application to give write permissions to all files.
 Sometimes a file syncing application is miss-configured.
 Contact the webmaster if you keep having problems with the file system.